Oral Histories from the Berkshire County NAACP

 - Helen Kyriakoudes and Rachel Panasci Lima, UMass Amherst graduate students, who created this online version of the Berkshire Museum exhibit

-- Julia McCarthy, photographer of these portraits
+- Julia McCarthy, photographer of the exhibit portraits

 - UMass Amherst Special Collections and University Archives for hosting the oral histories and providing images